RagedUnicorn/wow-vanilla-pvpwarn/README.md

 ## Configuration

+### Configure Combatlog Distance

+Casts and auras are read from the combatlog.
+The default range for the combatlog to pick up such casts and auras is 40 yards.
+Using the following command can increase this up to 100 yards.
+This can have a negative effect on the performance if a lot of addons are doing this but can also be very helpful picking up events from players that are far away.

+`/console SET CombatLogRangeHostilePlayers "100"`

+To revert, run the same command with a value of 40.

 ### Configure Spells

 Configurable spells are grouped into different categories.
 Other than the different class categories there are also categories for misc, racials and items.